danielefriolo/ledgerMPC/README.md

 * **Port**: The port of the localhost that the MPC library will use to deliver message to the remote party.
 * **Config info**: Initial blockchain configuration.
 In our blockchain instantiations it is the path of a configuration file (more info in the blockchains section)
 * **Blockchain**: The blockchain used.
 It can be instantiated with `ETH`, `HLF` or `DOF` (local blockchain).
+* **Quickness**: 1 if the procotol should be run in quick mode, 0 otherwise.
+Parameter ignored in HLF and DOF.

+## Config files

+### Ethereum

+To facilitate Ethereum testing we included files `testnetconfig[2/3].json` containing wallet secret keys for three different wallets created in the ethereum ropsten testnet.
+To create a new config file include the following field in a json file:
+* **walletSK**: The secret key of the local party's ethereum wallet
+* **hostURL**: the URL of the Blockchain host.
+In our example, we used a pre-registered Infura host.
+* **maxTxSize**: Maximum size available for a single transaction (not used in this version).
+* **confirmationTime**: Blockchain confirmation time (e.g. 12 in Ethereum).
+* **contractAddr**: The pre-deployed smart contract needed to collect MPC messages.
+We provided a [pre-deployed](https://ropsten.etherscan.io/address/0x4C50a188d772F1Fade9b2892A3070c9818037528) contract.
+* **participants**: An array containing wallet addresses of the participants in order (i.e. the wallet of player with ID 1 shall be in the first position, etc).